 A long time ago, I believe I was in 9th grade, I was forced to take a home economics class at school.
 Half of the semester was spent sewing a drawstring bag and half was learning how to make boxed macaroni and cheese.

 I was sooooo bored.
-My mom had taught me to sew years earlier and my macaroni game was on point.
+My mom had taught me to sew years earlier and my macaroni game was already on point.
 Yes, I’m sure I was somewhat disruptive in class but I knew where the line was and how to push to but not over it.

 And then came the day when I walked into class and was told to report immediately to the principal’s office.
 When I got there imagine how upset I was to learn why I was to be punished with after-school detention…I DOODLED ON A QUIZ.
 How dare I doodle a tree and a batman symbol on the back of a quiz about how macaroni and cheese is cooked.
 I mean come on, it was a boxed mix, how hard is that?
 I was bored and being forced to learn something I already knew, and now I was being punished for it.